The Great Winemaking Tax Revolt

 The most prominent of these not-exactly-home-made wine stores is WineNot, which has hundreds of locations across North America.

-In-house winemaking is well worth considering if the prospect of making your own wine seems intimidating, but it‘s important to note that the cost of making wine this way will be substantially higher than brewing up a batch at home.
-All that expertise and temperature-controlled rack space doesn‘t come cheap.
-Your numbers will likely vary — our cost for a wine kit is about fifty dollars, while a batch of wine from the local WineNot would come in just south of two-hundred.
+In-house winemaking is well worth considering if the prospect of making your own wine seems intimidating, but it’s important to note that the cost of making wine this way will be substantially higher than brewing up a batch at home.
+All that expertise and temperature-controlled rack space doesn’t come cheap.
+Your numbers will likely vary — our cost for a wine kit is just over fifty dollars, while a batch of wine from the local in-house winemaking shop would come in above two-hundred.

 It should also be said that making wine at home probably dates back five or ten thousand years.
 It’s not a trivial undertaking — at least, not if you anticipate being able to drink the stuff — but it’s hardly rocket science.
 If you can follow simple instructions and you’re not unreasonably dangerous with plastic tubes and a corking machine, you can make your own wine without professional guidance.